-Andrew Harrington showed how he produces stylized tiling textures with ZBrush, Photoshop, and Substance Painter.
+Andrew Harrington showed how he produces stylized tiling textures with ZBrush, Photoshop, Maya, and Substance Painter.

 Ahoy-hoy everyone.
 I am Andrew Harrington and I am a Lead/Senior Environment Artist.
 Throughout my time in the industry, as I worked at many studios, I have been able to learn from and be influenced by hundreds of individuals.
 In the article, I hope to share some of my knowledge and my process of how I go about creating stylized environment textures.